Disease Guide ·Legg-Calve-Perthes Disease ·2026

 3Can Legg-Calve-Perthes heal without surgery?

 Very rarely.
-Conservative management with pain medications, rest, and physical therapy is sometimes attempted for very mild cases, but the deteriorating femoral head continues to cause pain and dysfunction.
-The vast majority of dogs need surgery for a good quality of life.
-Delaying surgery often makes things worse — the dog compensates by shifting weight, causing muscle loss and potentially affecting other joints.
+Conservative management with pain meds, rest, and physical therapy is occasionally tried for mild cases, but the deteriorating femoral head continues causing pain.
+Most dogs need surgery.
+Delaying worsens outcomes through muscle loss and joint damage.

 4How long does recovery from FHO take?